pakmingwCorp/dialogflow-demo/bigqueryClient/README.md

-# Big Query Adapter
+# Big Query Client

 ## Getting Started

-The Bigquery Adapter listens in on a Cloud Pub Sub topic to stream events from Dialogflow into Bigquery.
+The Bigquery Client listens in on a Cloud Pub Sub topic to stream events from Dialogflow into Bigquery.
 Use this to build your own custom BI instances.

 ## Prerequisites